Dil Na Umeed To Nahi

-Dil Na Umeed To Nahi is a Pakistani social drama television series produced by Kashf Foundation, directed by Kashif Nisar and written by Amna Mufti.
+Dil Na Umeed To Nahi (دل نااُمید تو نہیں) is a Pakistani social drama television series produced by Kashf Foundation, directed by Kashif Nisar and written by Amna Mufti.
 It features Yumna Zaidi, Wahaj Ali, Fajar Khan, Bonita Malik, Muhammad Sadoon and Isbah Irfan in leading roles.
 The story focuses on several social evils including child marriages, child labour, human trafficking/sex trafficking and prostitution.
 The story revolves around three individuals, Allah Rakhi, Jamshaid and Naseem Zehra who face these problems.

 In February 2021, the series received a notice from Pakistan Electronic Media Regulatory Authority (PEMRA) for allegedly violating the censorship code.
 The series won rave reviews from the critics and audience for its unique storyline and great acting performances.
 At the 21st Lux Style Awards, the series received five nominations and won Best Ensemble Play.

 Plot

 Allah Rakhi (Yumna Zaidi) is a young girl who lives in a village with her family but due to extreme poverty, her family gets her married to a much older man who sells her off as a prostitute to a brothel where she is renamed Sumbul.

 Jamshaid (Wahaj Ali) is a neighbor and friend of Allah Rakhi who leaves his home after facing physical violence from his mother and from his teacher in school.
 He runs to the city where he gets entangled in human trafficking and faces many hurdles including child labour.

 Naseem Zehra (Fajar Khan) is a headstrong and confident girl who dreams of becoming a cricketer and winning the world cup for her country.
 Due to her father's stereotypical thoughts that girls cannot play cricket (which are put in his mind by his neighbor Naeem Sherwani who has impure thoughts towards Naseem) she struggles to achieve her dreams and nearly becomes a victim of human trafficking.

 Years later fate intervenes, Allah Rakhi and Jamshaid cross paths with each other as full grown adults.
 Allah Rakhi runs away from the brothel and finds place in 'Big Brother' shelter home where Jamashaid works to help such women.
 At first both don't recognize each other but then some series of hints make Jamashaid recognize her as his long-lost childhood friend who used to live in the same village with him.